This post was updated on 14 July 2020

 The Institute of Enviromental Management and Assessment IEMA offers a wide variety of learning options.
 This ‘not for profit’ organisation has more than 14,000 members and collaborates with providers of higher education and training to promote their professional certifications.
 Non-graduates can start at the affiliate level to receive regular updates on relevant webinars, events and sector information.
 With work experience under your belt, the next level is ‘Associate’ level (AIEMA).
 Eventually, members work their way up to leadership, as a Fellow FIEMA.

 If these professional certifications still sound too academic for your liking, then the good news is that the choice for more vocational courses is increasing.
-Established providers such as City & Guilds and BTEC are offering more subjects in environmental sustainability.
+Established providers such as City & Guilds are offering suitable qualifcations and apprenticeships.

 Never stop learning!

 Whatever your early educational choices, it is almost certain that in today’s fast-changing world, you will need to upskill thoughout your working life.
 Life-long learning is now a reality for the evolving job market and your own personal development.
-With the issues of biodiversity loss, climate change and ocean pollution becoming more mainstream, the opportunities to learn as part of your CPD are set to grow with many interesting courses, for example this mid-career MSc, that are yet to be created.
+With the issues of biodiversity loss, climate change and ocean pollution becoming more mainstream, the opportunities to learn are growing.
+You may be able to learn as part of your CPD.
+You can explore the broad choice of interesting training and short courses with our partner Conservation Career Advice Centre.